mshanGithub/msbotframework/docs/BF Labeling Guide.md

 |Blocked| Current progress is blocked on something else. | ![#ff8c00](https://via.placeholder.com/15/FF8C00/000000?text=+) `#ff8c00` | `Status: Blocked` |
 |Stale| The issue hasn't been updated in a long time and will be automatically closed. | ![#ededed](https://via.placeholder.com/15/ededed/000000?text=+) `#ededed` | `Status: Stale` |

+### Repo specific labels for status <!-- omit in toc -->

+Do not create create repo specific labels for this category.

 ## Community

 Use these labels to tag issues that involve the community.